rust-lang/book/src/ch17-05-traits-for-async.md

 ### The Stream Trait

-Now that we have a deeper grasp on the `Future`, `Pin`, and `Unpin` traits, we can turn our attention to the `Stream` trait.
-As described in the section introducing streams, streams are similar to asynchronous iterators.
-Unlike `Iterator` and `Future`, there is no definition of a `Stream` trait in the standard library as of the time of writing, but there _is_ a very common definition from the `futures` crate used throughout the ecosystem.
+Now that you have a deeper grasp on the `Future`, `Pin`, and `Unpin` traits, we can turn our attention to the `Stream` trait.
+As you learned earlier in the chapter, streams are similar to asynchronous iterators.
+Unlike `Iterator` and `Future`, however, `Stream` has no definition in the standard library as of this writing, but there _is_ a very common definition from the `futures` crate used throughout the ecosystem.

-Let’s review the definitions of the `Iterator` and `Future` traits, so we can build up to how a `Stream` trait that merges them together might look.
+Let’s review the definitions of the `Iterator` and `Future` traits before looking at how a `Stream` trait might merge them together.
 From `Iterator`, we have the idea of a sequence: its `next` method provides an `Option<Self::Item>`.
 From `Future`, we have the idea of readiness over time: its `poll` method provides a `Poll<Self::Output>`.
-To represent a sequence of items which become ready over time, we define a `Stream` trait which puts those features together:
+To represent a sequence of items that become ready over time, we define a `Stream` trait that puts those features together:

 ```rust
 use std::pin::Pin;